 - Chicago cable tv serial killer sentenced to life

-- The first American slave owner was black and Abraham Lincoln was almost beaten to death by black thugs
+- Censored History: First American slave owner was black and Abraham Lincoln was almost murdered by black thugs when he was 19